 Evaluation software also saves volunteers and staff time entering and calculating player scores.

 When teams use paper evaluation forms, scores are entered by hand and all scores are manually tallied.
-This introduces the risk for error in calculations.
+This introduces the risk of error in calculations.
 It also means individual results can’t be seen by other administrators until the scores are shared at the end of the tryouts session.
 Using evaluation software makes this process easier and quicker, as was experienced by a Midwest soccer club.

 The St. Croix Soccer Club of Western Wisconsin and the Eastern Twin Cities simplified its player ranking system when it transitioned to TeamGenius’ evaluation software.
 The club was able to enter player scores into the system and allow administrators to see the player rankings and scores in real-time.